-Every child that grew up playing Dungeons and Dragons learned about the mythic creature of Kerberos (also known as Cerberus in Ancient Greek mythology) -- the three headed dog who guards the gates of Haides.
-Its role is to prevent the dead souls from returning to the world of living.
+Enter Kerberos.
+Every child who grew up playing Dungeons and Dragons learned about the mythical creature of Kerberos (also known as Cerberus in Ancient Greek mythology) - a three headed dog who guards the gates of Hell and prevents dead souls from returning to the world of the living.

-So, to test your knowledge, I’ve pulled together a set of 10 facts to help you better understand Kerberos.
-For those of you already in the know, you can confirm you are the Kerberos King!
+To test your knowledge: I’ve pulled together 10 facts to help you get a better understanding of Kerberos.
+For those of you who are experts in Kerberos, you can go ahead and confirm your expertise below!

 - Who actually invented Kerberos and when?
 Kerberos is a stateless network protocol developed by MIT and considered as licensed for distribution and modification.
-Started as part of Athina (they like myth) project in 1979, aimed at protecting MIT computer network.
-(Quirky fact - It is younger than me.)
+Kerberos started as part of Athina (another mythology reference!) project in 1979, aimed at protecting MIT computer networks.

-- What is a ticket, in a nutshell?
+- What is a Kerberos ticket, in a nutshell?
 Kerberos uses tickets to authenticate and grant access.
-Tickets created by a ticket granting server (TGS) trusted by authentication server, to a specific service or endpoint requested by an account.
-Ticket serves as a proof of (your) identity and its encrypted with secret key.
-As long as the ticket valid you get access to the service.
+Tickets created by a ticket granting server (TGS) are trusted by authentication server, to a specific service or endpoint requested by an account.
+Ticket serves as a proof of (your) identity and is always encrypted with a secret key.
+As long as your Kerberos ticket is valid, you will get access to the system or service.

-- Is it pure single side client server model?
-Can it be used for mutual identity verification ?
+- Is it a pure single-side client server model or can it be used for mutual identity verification ?
 Yes and yes.
-It is a mutual where the client and server can verify each other’s identities.
-They accomplish this using encryption of timestamp with joint session key or via challenge/response that was introduced in 2005 to solve associated vulnerabilities.
-Note: I always claimed time is not reliable…
+It is a mutual handshake where the client and server can verify each other’s identities.
+They accomplish this by using the encryption of timestamp with joint session key or via challenge/response that was introduced in 2005 to solve associated vulnerabilities.

 - When did Microsoft officially adopted Kerberos as default authentication protocol?
-In 2000, 7 years after MIT released its first Microsoft implementation.
-Microsoft is using their own implementation rather than MIT’s original version.
-Between us, it was always about secret sauce.
+In year 2000: Seven years after MIT released its first Microsoft implementation.
+Microsoft is now using their own implementation of Kerberos rather than MIT’s original version.
+Your guess is as good as mine as to what goes into Microsoft’s secret sauce.

 - What is a “Pass the Ticket” attack?
-Attackers, and even you, can use tools such as Mimmikatz and Windows Credential Editor to mine Kerberos tickets from compromised user endpoints or from authorization servers.
-Once the hacker gets hold of these tickets they can use it for lateral movement seeking to leverage permission and harvest data that can help to achieve end goal.
+Attackers can use tools such as Mimikatz and Windows Credential Editor to mine Kerberos tickets from compromised user endpoints or from authorization servers.
+Once the hacker gets a hold of these tickets, they can laterally move around the network to see privileges and harvest information that can help them gain access to critical systems.

-- Are encryption keys kept unencrypted in memory during the protocol use?
+- Are encryption keys kept unencrypted in memory during protocol use?
 Yes, that is a fact.
-Now tell us what you imagine is happening.
-My grandmother always claims ignorance is a bliss.
+Try not to think about this too much; my grandmother always claims ignorance is bliss.

-- If it's so secure and widely trusted, do I still have to use strong passwords?
-Duhh, yes!
-Passwords are used to encrypt the certificates.
-Failing to use strong passwords will allow bruteforcing.
-OMG!
+- If Kerberos is supposed to be secure and widely trusted, do I still have to use strong passwords?
+Passwords are, unfortunately, here to stay as they are used to encrypt the certificates.
+Failing to use strong passwords will allow for a bruteforce attack.